neoforged/.github/primers/1.21.5/index.md

 ## Weapons, Tools, and Armor: Removing the Redundancies

 There have been a lot of updates to weapons, tools, and armor that removes the reliance on the hardcoded base classes of `SwordItem`, `DiggerItem`, and `ArmorItem`, respectively.
-These have been replaced with their associated data components `WEAPON` for damage, `TOOL` for mining, and `ARMOR` for protection.
+These have been replaced with their associated data components `WEAPON` for damage, `TOOL` for mining, `ARMOR` for protection, and `BLOCKS_ATTACKS` for shields.
 Additionally, the missing attributes are usually specified by setting the `ATTRIBUTE_MODIFIERS`, `MAX_DAMAGE`, `MAX_STACK_SIZE`, `DAMAGE`, `REPAIRABLE`, and `ENCHANTABLE`.
 Given that pretty much all of the non-specific logic has moved to a data component, these classes have now been completely removed.
 Use one of the available item property methods or call `Item$Properties#component` directly to set up each item as a weapon, tool, armor, or some combination of the three.

+- `net.minecraft.core.component.DataComponents`
+    - `UNBREAKABLE` is now a `Unit` instance
+    - `HIDE_ADDITIONAL_TOOLTIP`, `HIDE_TOOLTIP` have been bundled in `TOOLTIP_DISPLAY`, taking in a `TooltipDisplay`
+    - `BLOCKS_ATTACKS` - A component that determines whether a held item can block an attack from some damage source
+    - `INSTRUMENT` now takes in an `InstrumentComponent`
+    - `PROVIDES_TRIM_MATERIAL`, `PROVIDES_BANNER_PATTERNS` handles a provider for their associated types.
+    - `BEES` now takes in a `Bees` component
+    - `BREAK_SOUND` - The sound to play when the item breaks.
+- `net.minecraft.data.recipes`
+    - `RecipeProvider#trimSmithing` now takes in the key for the `TrimPattern`
+    - `SmithingTrimRecipeBuilder` now takes in a holder for the `TrimPattern`
+- `net.minecraft.world.entity.LivingEntity`
+    - `blockUsingShield` -> `blockUsingItem`
+    - `blockedByShield` -> `blockedByItem`
+    - `hurtCurrentlyUsedShield` is removed
+    - `canDisableBlocking` -> `getSecondsToDisableBlocking`, not one-to-one
+- `net.minecraft.world.entity.player.Player#disableShield` -> `net.minecraft.world.item.component.BlocksAttacks#disable`
 - `net.minecraft.world.item`
+    - `AnimalArmorItem` class is removed
     - `ArmorItem` class is removed
     - `AxeItem` now extends `Item`
+    - `BannerPatternItem` class is removed
     - `DiggerItem` class is removed
+    - `FireworkStarItem` class is removed
     - `HoeItem` now extends `Item`
+    - `InstrumentItem` no longer takes in the tag key
+    - `Item`
+        - `getBreakingSound` is removed
-    - `Item$Properties`
+        - `$Properties`
             - `tool` - Sets the item as a tool.
             - `pickaxe` - Sets the item as a pickaxe.
             - `sword` - Sets the item as a sword.
+            - `axe` - Sets the item as an axe.
+            - `hoe` - Sets the item as a hoe.
+            - `shovel` - Sets the item as a shovel.
+            - `trimMaterial` - Sets the item as providing a trim material.
+    - `ItemStack#getBreakingSound` is removed
     - `PickaxeItem` class is removed
     - `ShovelItem` now extends `Item`
     - `SwordItem` class is removed
     - `ToolMaterial#applyToolProperties` now takes in a boolean of whether the weapon can disable a blocker (e.g., shield)
 - `net.minecraft.world.item.component`
+    - `Bees` - A component that holds the occupants of a beehive.
+    - `BlocksAttacks` - A component for blocking an attack with a held item.
+    - `InstrumentComponent` - A component that holds the sound an instrument plays.
+    - `ProvidesTrimMaterial` - A compnoent that provides a trim material to use on some armor.
     - `Tool` now takes in a boolean representing if the tool can destroy blocks in creative
+    - `Unbreakable` class is removed
-    - `Weapon` - A data component that holds how much damage the item can do and whether it disables blockers (e.g., shield).
+    - `Weapon` - A data component that holds how much damage the item can do and for how long it disables blockers (e.g., shield).
 - `net.minecraft.world.item.equipment`
+    - `AllowedEntitiesProvider` - A functional interface for getting the entities that are allowed to handle the associated logic.
     - `ArmorMaterial`
         - `humanoidProperties` -> `Item$Properties#humanoidArmor`
+        - `animalProperties` -> `Item$Properties#wolfArmor`, `horseArmor`
         - `createAttributes` is now public
     - `Equippable`
         - `equipOnInteract` - When true, the item can be equipped to another entity when interacting with them.
         - `saddle` - Creates an equippable for a saddle.
         - `equipOnTarget` - Equips the item onto the target entity.

 ### Extrapolating the Saddles: Equipment Changes